asherikov/ariles/README.md

    parameter server.
 Note that the conversion is not data-agnostic, i.e., the complete structure of the data must be represented in C++ code.

-3. `ariles` facilitates collection of time-series data by flattening a class hierarchy to a list of name-value pairs (string-double).
+3. Collection of time-series data by flattening a class hierarchy to a list of name-value pairs (string-double).

 4. `ariles` can emit `Octave` script code containing all data, which is useful for debugging of numerical software.